jmhutchison/QGIS-Training-Manual/animal_health/exercise1.rst

 builder' window.
 Note that at the top of the attribute table you will now see the heading *Attribute table - Sul_cases_sthn (11 matching features)*.
 Click 'Close' on the attribute table.

-Now that we have our records selected, we will use the *Save selection as* option, and save this layer to our map.
+Now that we have our records selected, we will use the *Save selection as* option that we used before, and save this layer to our map.
 Right-click on the *Sul_sthn_cases* layer, and click on *Save selection as*.

 .. image:: ../_static/ISIKHNAS/011.png